langchain-ai/langsmith-cookbook/README.md

     - The [LangSmith in Pytest](./testing-examples/pytest/) recipe shows how to directly evaluate your chain or LLM on a dataset and then define your own pass/fail criteria.
     - The [Unit Testing with Pytest](./testing-examples/pytest-ut/) recipe shows how to write individual unit tests so that feedback and traces are all organized by test suite.
 - The [Evaluating Existing Runs](./testing-examples/evaluate-existing-test-project/evaluate_runs.ipynb) notebook demonstrates how to evaluate or add automated feedback to existing run traces.
 This is useful for adding additional evaluation metrics after already conducting a test run, for adding AI-assisted feedback in monitoring projects, and for evaluating runs logged outside of python.

+### TypeScript / JS Examples

+LangSmith supports logging evaluation feedback to any run.
+The following walkthroughs show how to incorporate LangSmith in your TS/JS testing and evaluation workflows.
+- The [Evaluating JS Chains in Python](./typescript-testing-examples/eval-in-python/) walkthrough shows how to run your JS chain over a LangSmith dataset and then evaluate the resulting traces in python, using a custom evaluator to test the structured results.
+This applies the technique presented in [Evaluating Existing Runs](./testing-examples/evaluate-existing-test-project/evaluate_runs.ipynb).
+- The [Logging Assertions as Feedback](./typescript-testing-examples/simple-test/) example shows a how to quickly store your existing CI test assertions as LangSmith feedback.
+This lets you store annotated traces of your test runs in LangSmith without requiring many changes to your existing test system.

 ## Tracing your code